rohitsanj/rohitsanj.github.io/_gsoc/final.md

 ## Conclusion

-I'm glad to have brought testbook to a fairly usable state.
 I really hope that more and more organizations embrace unit testing for Jupyter Notebooks.
 We have already seen a few open source projects investigating the use of testbook and we would love to see more of that.

+I'm extremely glad that I got this opportunity to create and design a new open source project.
+I would like to thank nteract, NumFOCUS and Google for this opportunity.

 [testbook]: https://github.com/nteract/testbook
 [releases]: https://pypi.org/project/testbook/#history